GoogleChrome/web.dev/src/site/content/en/learn/css/gradients/index.md

 {% Codepen {
   user: 'web-dot-dev',
-  id: 'NWdwNZr'
+  id: 'NWdwNZr',
+  tab: 'css,result',
+  height: 400
 } %}

-You can add as many colors and color stops as you like in a `linear-gradient()` as well as many linear gradients as you want.
+You can add as many colors and color stops as you like in a `linear-gradient()`, and you can layer gradients on top of each other by separating each gradient with a comma.

 {% Codepen {
   user: 'web-dot-dev',
-  id: 'abpVZbj'
+  id: 'abpVZbj',
+  tab: 'css,result',
+  height: 400
 } %}

 ## Radial gradient